Ad Noctum: Chapter 9

 “What happens when you touch Water Ahead?”
 Telford asked.

-Telford pushed away from the wall and reached around him, trying a swipe of the fingers, mimicking Rush’s prior style.
-First clockwise, then counter-clockwise, then with both hands in opposed arcs.
-There was no discernible effect.
+Telford reached around him, trying a swipe of the fingers, mimicking Rush’s prior style.
+First clockwise, then counterclockwise, then with both hands in opposed arcs.
+There was no effect.

-“He swiped across informational displays and opened the door,” Telford said, his voice flat in the darkness.
+“He swiped across informational displays and opened the door.”
+Telford’s voice was flat in the darkness.

-“Yup,” Volker whispered.
-He cleared his throat.
+“Yep.”
+Volker cleared his throat.
 “So.
-You’re going to need to tell me everything you know about what the heck he did on the way in, including but not limited to: all unexplainable interfacing you’ve ever seen him do, his relationship with crystal versus circuit-based tech, and any theories you have on why and how he can detect powered-up Ancient devices.
-Everything.
-Now.”
+You need to tell me everything you know about what the heck he did on the way in, including but not limited to: all unexplainable interfacing you’ve ever seen him do, his relationship with crystal versus circuit-based tech, and any theories you have on why and how he can detect powered-up Ancient devices.”

 There was a long silence.
 The dark pressed down.

-“I think it’s specifically the crystal component of Ancient technology that he can sense,” Telford said finally.
+“I think it’s specifically the crystal component of Ancient tech that he can sense,” Telford said finally.

 “Why do you think that?”
-Volker asked, glancing down at his A-corder, which was trying to show him Rush’s vitals with a worried insistence.
+Volker glanced down at his A-corder, which was trying to show him Rush’s vitals with a worried insistence.

-“He seems to like to rescue crystals,” Telford said, reluctantly.
+“He likes to rescue crystals,” Telford said reluctantly.

 “Wait, ‘rescue’ them?”

 “Yeah,” Telford said.
-“He has a sort of chivalrous way about him when he does it.
+“He has a chivalrous way about him when he does it.
 He’ll go out of his way to pull them out of walls.
 Ships.
 Control panels.
-Hand-held devices.
 Engines.
 DHDs.
 Hyperdrives.
 Transport platforms.
 He’s a little more rational about it now.
-In the beginning I used to have to drag him away from every control circuit we passed.”
+In the beginning, I used to have to drag him away from every control circuit we passed.”

 In the beginning?
-It took all of Volker’s self control not to chase that tangent down.
-But now, in the close, dark, hot, and maybe dwindling air, was not the time.
+It took all of Volker’s self-control not to chase that tangent down.
+But now, in the close, dark, and dwindling air, wasn’t the time.

 “Fifty feet, maybe?”

-“So he’s detecting them at a minimum range of fifty feet,” Volker murmured, “and presumably paneling is no obstacle.”
+“So he’s detecting them at a minimum range of fifty feet,” Volker murmured.
+“Presumably, paneling is no obstacle.”

 “What does that mean?”

-Taken together, what it meant was that Rush could remotely detect certain power signatures and could induce current in crystalline arrays using his hands.
-If he could induce current, then he could alter the electroconductive properties of his skin surface, which in turn meant that he might be able able to alter the electroconductive properties of his entire body.
+Taken together, it meant Rush could remotely detect certain power running through crystals and could induce current in crystalline arrays using his hands.
+If he could induce current, he could alter the electroconductive properties of his skin surface, which in turn meant he might be able to alter the electroconductive properties of his whole body.
 If he could do that, he might be able to create electromagnetic fields.
 He might be able to warp existing field lines.

 Volker was pretty sure that he shouldn’t say any of that to Telford.